IanAWatson/LillyMol/docs/Molecule_Tools/enumeration.md

 For example, a common workflow might be to put an isotopic label on each atom with an available Hydrogen atom.
 Restrict to just carbon atoms with no attached heteratoms.
-Then use two rounds of this tool to add sidechains.
 Use isotope 2 to mark the available atoms in the starting molecule.
 ```
 tsubstructure -s '[#6T0H>0]' -j 2 -j same -m marked -v file.smi